In this tutorial, we will create a full-fledged registration experience, capable of...

 Beyond the agenda, there are of course a number of additional ways to add content and customize the look of your event website and registration experience.
 We encourage you to explore the system in its entirety, get creative and keep learning!

 To test, simply click the eyeball icon in the Event Builder to preview the event site.
-Then, click to register as anyone would.
+Then, click to register as an attendee would.

 After completing a full registration, you can always delete the registration and try again using a different profile.
 To delete a registration: